 4. Consult on meaningful issues and give your participants the freedom to express their opinion

-The more people feel passionate about the areas available for consultation, the higher the response levels your Budget Simulator will achieve.
+The more passionate people feel about the areas available for consultation, the higher the response levels you will achieve.
 Your residents are likely to feel more empowered to discuss the budget when the issues are of relative importance.

 Case study: Edinburgh City Council